coffeedoc/codo/README.md

 ### Project defaults

-You can define your project defaults by write your command line options to a `.codoopts` file:
+You can define your project defaults by writing your command line options to a `.codoopts` file:

 ```bash
 --name       "Codo"